freeCodeCamp/guide/src/pages/css/id-selector/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

 In CSS, the id selector styles a HTML element with the specified id.
-In CSS, the id selector is preceded by a hash character (“#”).
+The id selector is preceded by a hash character (“#”).

 ```css
 #unique-element {